Goalpost-gg/goalpost-base/README.md

 We will be implementing a spectator mode to allow players to join in on the action and watch their friends (or foes) play GOALPOST while cheering them on.
 We are also currently discussing the addition of a sidebetting feature to the spectator mode to allow players to place bets on game outcomes, adding an additional layer of excitement and strategy.

+### 🏛️ In-Game Asset Marketplace

+We aim to build an in-game asset marketplace where players can buy, sell, and trade in-game assets, such as cards, tables, and cosmetics.
+This will organically promote a vibrant in-game economy, providing players with opportunities to profit and enhance their gaming experience.

 ### ⚔️ Battle Pass System

 GOALPOST will feature a deep battlepass system where players can complete daily and weekly challenges to earn rewards such as tokens, NFTs, and in game assets to customize their tables.
 In addition to the basic battlepass, we intend on leveraging the full potential of our itegration with Matrica to offer community based battlepass progression, unlockable through NFT/token ownership across multiple chains.